We are back and we are in the midst of three hours of broadcast excellence on the fastest three hours in media.

 Here, listen, listen to this.

-Uh Dominic Carter, the anchor, was interviewing Hillary Clinton's co-chair, campaign co-chair Tom Vilsack.
+Dominic Carter, the anchor, was interviewing Hillary Clinton's co-chair, campaign co-chair Tom Vilsack.

 What's funny about that, Governor?

-There's a lot that the rest of the country is going to get to know about Mayor Giuliani that that the folks in New York City know, but the rest of the nation doesn't know.
+There's a lot that the rest of the country is going to get to know about Mayor Giuliani that the folks in New York City know, but the rest of the nation doesn't know.

-Now, when you are the co-chair of the Clinton campaign, and you start dishing like this, you have got to expect it to come out.
+Now, when you are the co-chair of the Clinton campaign and you start dishing like this, you have got to expect it to come out.

-Now there's a risk in going back there because uh uh people got fed up with it back then, and uh who wants to relive those days?
+Now, there's a risk in going back there because people got fed up with it back then.

-Uh but if if this guy, Vilsack is gonna bring all this stuff, I mean the Clintons certainly have enough baggage that is far worse than whatever went on with Rudy uh that can be brought up, and maybe they're trying to you know suck that out of people and and and play fake them into doing that.
+I mean, the Clintons certainly have enough baggage that is far worse than whatever went on with Rudy that can be brought up.

 I don't know.

-But bottom line is I don't think the Democrats are more motivated than we are.
+But bottom line is, I don't think the Democrats are more motivated than we are.

 The motivations are different.

-Uh they're motivated for hatred for Bush, which is he's not on the ballot, and when they figure that out, maybe it'll depress their turnout.
+And when they figure that out, maybe it'll depress their turnout.

-Some of these wacko Democrats are gonna down here, Palm Beach County, they're gonna walk into the voting booth, and they're gonna look in there and they're gonna say, I don't see Bush on this ballot.
+And they're going to look in there and they're going to say, I don't see Bush on this ballot.

 Bush isn't here.